Skip to Content

 If you have a high-heat cook going on your Traeger like our Mexican grilled chicken breast, this corn would be great to throw on alongside your main dish.

 But if you’re debating firing up the grill just for Mexican street corn salad, you can make a close second indoors.
-Especially with the addition of something like salsa macha or a chipotle chile powder to add some smokiness.
+Especially with the addition of something like homemade salsa macha or a chipotle chile powder to add some smokiness.

 How to Make Both Versions (Recipe Video)

-What to Serve with Esquites
+What to Serve with Roasted Corn Salad

 With its antojitos or street food roots, it’s great on its own or served with tortilla chips.
 We like to serve it as a side dish with Mexican and Tex-Mex main dishes.
 Here are some ideas: